xavier-ateo/pocketbase-unity/README.md

 See the [API documentation](https://pocketbase.io/docs/) for more information on the available services.
 You can also check out the [Dart SDK](https://github.com/pocketbase/dart-sdk/tree/v0.18.1) documentation for more information on the available methods, as this SDK is a port of the Dart SDK.

+## Development

+Clone the repository and open the project in Unity 2022.3.
+You can safely use any patch version of Unity 2022.3.

+The SDK code is located in the `Assets/pocketbase-unity/` folder.
+This project uses the format of the [Unity Package Manager](https://docs.unity3d.com/Manual/upm-ui-giturl.html) to distribute the SDK.

+The only dependency is the [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) package, which is included in the Unity Package Manager.
+The rest of the code is written in fully managed C# for maximum platform compatibility.